Boiler (song)

-"Boiler" is a song by the American rap rock band Limp Bizkit.
-It was released in July 2001 as the fifth and final single from their third studio album Chocolate Starfish and the Hot Dog Flavored Water.
+"Boiler" is a song by the American nu metal band Limp Bizkit.
+It was released on July 10, 2001, as the fifth and final single from their third studio album, Chocolate Starfish and the Hot Dog Flavored Water (2000).
 Guitar World described the song as "an old-school, L.L.
 Cool J.-style rap ballad".

 There was a limited edition Gold numbered version of this single that includes DVD music videos from the band.
-The music video was directed by David Meyers and Fred Durst, and filmed in Portugal.
+The music video was directed by David Meyers and Fred Durst, and was filmed in Portugal.

 The song peaked at 30 on Modern Rock charts.

 Music video

 The video begins by panning down a long hallway being vacuumed by one person but is otherwise deserted before entering a room in the building in which both doors are open.
 In the room the video shows a woman in a bikini in an apartment looking in the mirror with Fred Durst watching her.
 Then she turns around and opens her mouth and spits out a mechanical arm holding a levitating bomb that is aimed in Durst's direction, causing Durst to jump out of the window and then blows up the whole apartment.
 Durst then goes to a burger stand called Bolacha Mole (which is Portuguese for Limp Biscuit), where he sits next to a person with a scar under his eye, across from Wes Borland, whose head falls off.
 Durst starts to eat his burger, but discovers that it is crawling with worms.
 After this, a car crashes into the stand and it explodes.
 This section was filmed in the Praça de São Paulo, in downtown Lisbon, Portugal.